Don Bradman hit 212 at the Adelaide Oval, following up his innings of 270 in the previous Test at Melbourne © Getty Images

 However, the great man could not be expected to fail for long.
-At Melbourne, Bradman came roaring back with 270, adding a world record 346 with Jack Fingleton for the seventh wicket in the second innings.
+At MCG, Bradman came roaring back with 270, adding a world record 346 with Jack Fingleton for the seventh wicket in the second innings.
 The teams met for the fourth Test with England leading 2-1.

 Another landmark for the legend

 But, when on an easy Adelaide wicket, Allen bowled Bradman for 26 on the first day, and Australia managed just 288, England fancied their chances of securing the Ashes.